Napa County Historical Society

-Napa County Historical Society was founded in 1948, and today has an active Board of Directors, and has two staff members, Nancy Levenberg, Executive Director, and Alexandria Brown, Research Librarian.
+Napa County Historical Society was founded in 1948, and today, it has an active Board of Directors and two staff members, Nancy Levenberg, Executive Director, and Alexandria Brown, Research Librarian.

 The mission of Napa County Landmarks is to protect a living record of the past for the edification and enjoyment of future generations by promoting the saving and appreciation of irreplaceable historic buildings and sites.
 Napa County Landmarks’ work includes advocacy, community outreach, technical preservation, education and publication, and responses to inquiries.

 The City of Calistoga is located 80 miles North of San Francisco in the scenic Napa Valley.
 It is found at the top of the Napa Valley, at the foot of Mt.
 St. Helena, which rises 4500 feet above the city.
 Calistoga, with a population of 5,000, is a popular destination for visitors to the heart of the Wine Country.
 Calistoga is best known for its geothermal hot springs, mineral water, and is home to California's Old Faithful Geyser.
 It is also the home of the Napa County Fairgrounds.